 As we are surrounded by trees being next to the forest, the children were inspired to create 'suffix' trees to explore how they use the French language.

-We were excited to see our pupils back at school this year and to welcome new families to our school.
-We marked the occasion by celebrating peace day at the start of term and by planting some shrubs which now adorn the front entrance to the Orangerie.
+We marked peace day by planting some shrubs which now adorn the front entrance to the Orangerie.
 It was a beautiful day.

-We had a wonderful end of year show presenting the musical "The little red train", a special musical made for our school in partnership with the American Children's Theatre based on the story of "The Little Train that could".
+We had a wonderful school show presenting the musical "The little red train", a special musical made for our school in partnership with the American Children's Theatre based on the story of "The Little Train that could".
 Thank you to all the teaching team who worked hard to prepare the show and to all the children who were magnificent!

 Our annual family picnic and sports day was very well attended and we were so lucky with the weather after a very rainy June.
 Well done to all our participants including all the dads and mums who took part in the races including the egg and spoon as well as the sack races.